-1. This Convention shall remain in force indefinitely but either of the Contracting States may terminate the Convention, through the diplomatic channel, by giving to the other Contracting State written notice of termination not later than 30 June of any calendar year starting five years after the year in which the Convention entered into force.
+- 1. This Convention shall remain in force indefinitely but either of the Contracting States may terminate the Convention through the diplomatic channel, by giving to the other Contracting State written notice of termination not later than 30 June of any calendar year starting five years after the year in which the Convention entered into force. - 2.
+In such event the Convention shall cease to apply: - (a) with regard to taxes withheld at source, in respect of amounts paid or credited after the end of the calendar year in which such notice is given; and - (b) with regard to other taxes, in respect of taxable years beginning after the end of the calendar year in which such notice is given.

-- 2. In such event the Convention shall cease to apply: - (a) with regard to taxes withheld at source, in respect of amounts paid or credited after the end of the calendar year in which such notice is given; and - (b) with regard to other taxes, in respect of taxable years beginning after the end of the calendar year in which such notice is given.
+IN WITNESS WHEREOF the undersigned, being duly authorised thereto, have signed this Convention.

-IN WITNESS WHEREOF the undersigned, being duly authorised by their respective Governments, have signed and sealed this Convention in two originals in the English and French languages, both texts being equally authentic.
+DONE at Pretoria in duplicate, this 2 nd day of February 1999, in the English, French and Arabic languages, the English and Arabic texts being equally authentic.